from man page for version 4.3.0 -- Apple version 56,

 see the man page for the true(?) story

 Outputs packets on a network interface that match the boolean

--w, saves the packet data to a file for later analysis,
+-w, writes the packet data to a file for later analysis,

 -r, reads from a saved file .

 In all cases, only packets that match expression will be processed.

 Continues until it is interrupted by a SIGINT signal (generated, by typing the interrupt character, typically ^C) or